C3PablO/pablo-romero-jaren-site/_posts/en/iconik-story-in-the-cloud.md

 ![](/assets/images/posts/story_cloud/000.png)

-iconik likes to celebrate!
-For a special occasion something unique was wanted.
-It had to be different from the ordinary branding but still connected to the iconik spirit.
-I did this screensaver and stickers to give to customers, partners and employees
+At iconik, we love to celebrate!
+For a special occasion, we wanted something unique that was different from our ordinary branding but still connected to the iconik spirit.
+To achieve this, I created a screensaver and stickers to give to our customers, partners, and employees.

 ![](/assets/images/posts/story_cloud/001.png)